marsvx/Community1/README.md

 - Search for resources based on location and needs
 - User feedback and ratings for services
 - Mobile-friendly design for ease of access
+- Recommendations for end-users for additional services
+- Accessibility for larger fonts

 # Project Setup Instructions